Writing and Grammar Assistance

 - Writing Commons is a free, comprehensive writing resource for college students.

-Book a consultation with a research librarian for a personalized appointment to help you strategize and find the resources you need for any projects, papers, presentations, and articles, or anything else you’re researching.
+Book a consultation with a research librarian for a one-on-one appointment, in person or via WebEx, to help you strategize and find the resources you need for projects, papers, presentations, articles, etc. Here are some examples of good times for a research consultation:

 Coding, Programming, Data, Statistical, and GIS Consultations